 steps to make a difference.

-1. Sign both Petitions and share and circulate the petition and information.
+1. Sign Letter of support for the Lower 4 Snake River Dams and share and circulate the support letter and related information.

 2. Boycott Patagonia by not doing any business with them or any-other businesses that sell their sporting goods such as REI and others, until they stop all funding of removing the Four Lower Snake River Dams efforts and activities.